olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 ### Component Model

 In Cycle.js, an application is just a function.
-This means that you can easily nest functions inside a functions.
+This means that you can easily nest functions inside a function.
 That's how easy it is to create nested components in Cycle.js.
-In addition to this, Cycle.js provides a way to [isolate](https://cycle.js.org/api/isolate.html) the components from each others.
+In addition to this, Cycle.js provides a way to [isolate](https://cycle.js.org/api/isolate.html) the components from each other.
-This way you can easily create a reusable components without thinking about conflicting namespaces and selectors.
+This way you can easily create reusable components without thinking about conflicting namespaces and selectors.
 In my application I used this technique in order to create a reusable component called [sliderInput](https://github.com/olpeh/meeting-price-calculator/tree/master/src/components/sliderInput).
 It is used twice in my application with slightly different input parameter streams or so-called `props` in the React-world.

 ![Nested component model in Cycle.js]({{ "/images/02-frp-cyclejs/nested-components.svg" | prepend: site.baseurl }}) <br/>
 Source: [Cycle.js documentation](https://cycle.js.org/getting-started.html)

 ### Model-View-Intent